 - Chocolate Chips: Instead of dark chocolate chips, you can use semi-sweet chocolate chips.
 Or 6 ounces of chopped semi-sweet, dark, or bittersweet chocolate.

-- Corn Syrup: You can use light corn syrup instead.
+- Corn Syrup: If desired, you can use light corn syrup instead.